Alluxio/alluxio/docs/en/ufs/OSS.md

 fs.oss.endpoint=<OSS_ENDPOINT>
 ```

-Here `fs.oss.accessKeyId` is the Access Key Id string and `fs.oss.accessKeySecret` is the Access
+Here `fs.oss.accessKeyId` is the access Key id string and `fs.oss.accessKeySecret` is the access
-Key Secret string, which are managed in [AccessKeys](https://ak-console.aliyun.com) in Aliyun UI.
+key secret string, which are managed in [AccessKeys](https://ak-console.aliyun.com) in Aliyun UI.
 `fs.oss.endpoint` is the endpoint of this bucket, which can be found in the Bucket overview with
 possible values like "oss-us-west-1.aliyuncs.com", "oss-cn-shanghai.aliyuncs.com"
 ([OSS Internet Endpoint](https://intl.aliyun.com/help/doc-detail/31837.htm)).